AIPV2026/aipv2026.github.io/call4sponsorship.markdown

 AIPV 2026 is designed as a **community-driven event** with a focus on collaboration over competition.
 Sponsorships directly support:
 - Invited speaker travel/accommodation,
 - Student support for attending and presenting,
-- Logistics enabling tool/demo sessions.
+- Logistics enabling tool/demo sessions,
+- Organization of an official networking reception or social event to facilitate participant interaction (if applicable).

 ## Contact
 If your organization is interested or would like further information, please contact: